selenasingh/DG-NEURON-Oscillations/README.md

 Scripts were tested on Windows 10 and Arch Linux.

-__I recommend using Linux, and using the shell scripts, since this will create the necessary results/output durectories.__
+__I recommend using Linux, and using the shell scripts, since this will create the necessary results/output directories.__

 ### Unix machines